 RTD’s official rail map used to be embarrassing.
-It’s now conceptually interesting and slightly better executed, if still kind of awkward.
-This map manages to show downtown shuttles (a key link in the regional system, as the central hub of Union Station is on the edge of downtown) without being quite so downtown-centric, it offers more information about freeway BRT service to Boulder, and it differentiates between all-day and peak-only services.
+It’s now slightly better executed, if still kind of awkward.
+This map shows downtown shuttles (a key link in the regional system, as the central hub of Union Station is on the edge of downtown) and freeway BRT service to Boulder, and it differentiates between all-day and peak-only services.
 The typeface is RTD’s official one, Proxima Nova.

 > View high-resolution PDF